 Spillman Office Team (Sgt.
 Robert Whitney, Ron Humphrey, Forrest Smith)

 Welcome to the CCSO’s Training & Personnel Services

 The Training Section is dedicated to providing excellent service to the employees of the Sheriff’s Office and is tasked with the responsibility of ensuring the proper training and certification of all Deputies.
 If you have any questions regarding training, certification, or hosting a class with our agency, please do not hesitate to contact us.

 208-454-7548 | email@example.com

 The Personnel Office administers and manages the personnel functions within the Sheriff’s Office.
 Our main goal is to provide the necessary assistance to our 300+ employees and volunteers as well as service the general public.
-Our duties include recruitment, testing and selection of employees, including background investigations, and physical agility testing.
-Are you looking for a challenging and rewarding career that offers opportunity to make a positive impact within a flourishing community?
+Our duties include recruitment, testing, and selection of employees, including background investigations, and physical agility testing.
+Are you looking for a challenging and rewarding career that offers the opportunity to make a positive impact within a flourishing community?
 Do you have a commitment to excellence and a genuine interest in law enforcement?
 If so, the Canyon County Sheriff’s Office wants you!